Impact Wrestling Sacrifice (2022): Digital Media Exclusive Match

 Before the event went live, Mike Bailey defeated Aiden Prince which was aired as an Impact Digital Exclusive on March 8.

 Countdown to Sacrifice

 Two matches were contested on the Countdown to Sacrifice pre-show.
 In the first match, Gisele Shaw fought against Lady Frost.
 In the end, Frost hit the "Frostbite" to get the victory.

 In the second pre-show match, Rich Swann and Willie Mack took on Honor No More (Matt Taven and Mike Bennett).
-Maria Kanellis joined Tom Hannifan and Matthew Rehwoldt on commentary.
+Maria Kanellis-Bennett joined Tom Hannifan and Matthew Rehwoldt on commentary.
 In the end, Swann rolled up Bennett to get the win for his team.